hugheylab/publication_path/Setup Instructions.md

     7. `chunkSize` Line 171: This variable determines how many pmc IDs to query the API for, since there are limits to the amount of data that can be returned. `50` is the default, and has been safe thus far without breaking any limits.
 Feel free to adjust if you wish to see if it will run faster in larger chunks and less API calls.
     8. `writeChunkSize1` Line 240: This variable determines the amount of rows written to each csv being uploaded to dropbox to avoid the file size limit.
 As above with `chunkSize`, the default has been safe thus far but feel free to adjust, especially if they ever expand the file size limit.
     9. `drop_upload()` Line 248: Specifically, the `path` argument.
 This is the path in your dropbox directory that the files will be uploaded to.
 By default it is set to `Publication Path Files` , but you may change it to whatever folder you wish, so long as it exists on your dropbox prior to calling the upload.
-7. Once adjustments have been made and you are comfortable with the environment you have everything in in H2, You can run the whole script file (on H2).
+7. Once adjustments have been made and you are comfortable with the environment you have everything in in H2, You can run the whole script file (on H2) using the following command:
+    ```bash
+    Rscript pmc_email.R
+    ```
 8. To see if there were any pmc IDs that failed for any reason, simply query the `pmc_parse_status` table on the database and compare that against the `dtAll` variable set on line 156. `pmc_parse_status` will show all pmc IDs (including those where no emails were found) that have been parsed.
 9. If you need to run again due to errors while processing, pmdb has been updated with new pmc IDs, or whatever reason, you can simply run the entire script again!
 To save time, it is highly recommended you set the `fresh` variable from step 6.6 to `FALSE` for incremental updates/ error handling.
 10. Once you have completed steps 1-9 and repeated as necessary, you can now use the `pmc_email_download.R` script on H1 to download the files from dropbox and insert into the DB for use with the site.